VenusProtocol/venus-protocol-documentation/technical-reference/reference-technical-articles/xvs-bridge.md

 - The transfer amount exceeds the single or daily receiving transaction limit.
 - The recipient is blacklisted by the XVS token.
 - The minting cap on the destination bridge is exceeded.

+### Retry Mechanism for Failed Transactions

+In the event of a failed transaction, follow a step-by-step process using block explorers and the `retryMessage` function to retry transactions on the respective blockchain.
+Here's a detailed guide:

+1. **Identify the Failed Transaction:**
+   - Use a block explorer (e.g., Etherscan) to locate the failed transaction on the respective blockchain.

+2. **Examine the FailedMessage Log:**
+   - Access the emitted events of the failed transaction and specifically examine the `failedMessage` log.
+This log contains essential function parameters needed for the retry.

+3. **Extract Function Parameters:**
+   - From the `failedMessage` log, extract the following essential function parameters:
+     - `_srcChainId`
+     - `_srcAddress`
+     - `_nonce`
+     - `_payload`

+4. **Construct a RetryMessage:**
+   - Use the extracted parameters to construct a new transaction by invoking the `retryMessage` function.